unconst/BitTensor/README.md

 ## Overview

-BitTensor is a Machine Intelligence system which enables any computer in the world the ability to share, and profit from, its ability to learn.
+BitTensor is a new class of Machine Learning model which is trained across a p2p network, it enables any computer and any engineer in the world to contribute.

-When this software is run, it is built to fold your computing power into a single p2p machine learning network.
-The network is aligned by an incentive model built on EOS, which uses a recommendation system to reward computers for their informational product -- and pay accordingly.
+The nature of trust-less computing necessitates that these contributions are combined through incentive rather than direct control from any one computer.
+We use a digital token to carry that incentive signal through the network: where the magnitude of this incentive is derived from a p2p collaborative filtering technique similar to Google's Page rank algorithm.

+The lack of centrality allows the structure to grow to arbitrary size across the internet.
+Both the cost and control of the system is distributed.
+And the network's informational product is efficiently priced into the rewards token's value.

+This software, when run, folds your computing power into that p2p network and rewards you with an EOS based digital token for your contribution.

 ## To-Run-Local